J1ngaling/blockchain-developer-bootcamp-final-project/README.md

 ## Directory structure:
-    * 'build/contracts': ABI files
+    - build/contracts: ABI files
-    * 'contracts': Smart contracts that are deployed on the Rinkeby testnet.
+    - contracts: Smart contracts that are deployed on the Rinkeby testnet.
-    * 'migrations': Migration files for deploying contracts in contracts directory.
+    - migrations: Migration files for deploying contracts in contracts directory.
-    * 'test': Tests for smart contracts.
+    - test: Tests for smart contracts.
-    * 'index.html': The front end containing the CSS and html
+    - index.html: The front end containing the CSS and html
-    * 'dapp.js': The backend javascript file for the front end
+    - dapp.js: The backend javascript file for the front end

 ## Environment variables (not needed for running project locally):